Travel to Cape Cod and the Bradford Inn. If you're flying to

 next three nights, the Harbor View Hotel & Resort.

-For a few more miles, board the “Chappy” ferry for a
+If you'd like a few more miles of riding, board the “Chappy”

-three-minute sail across the 300-yard-wide strait separating Martha's Vineyard
+ferry for a three-minute sail across the 300-yard-wide strait separating

-from Chappaquiddick Island.
-Having short trips and no timetable, the
+Martha's Vineyard from Chappaquiddick Island.
+Having short trips and no

-Chappaquiddick Ferry is always on time!
-The island's main attractions are, of
+timetable, the Chappaquiddick Ferry is always on time!
+The island's main attractions

-course, the infamous Dike Bridge, along with the Mytoi Japanese Garden.
+are, of course, the infamous Dike Bridge, along with the Mytoi Japanese

 perhaps take a swim in the heated pool before our included dinner at one of